* Please note tuition fees have been rounded off.Tuition fees may differ.

 International students will be individually assessed to ensure they meet the entry requirements.

-IELTS test: General or Academic score of 5.5 with no band score lower than 5; TOEFL paper based test (PBT): Score of 500 (with an essay score of 4 TWE); TOEFL internet based test (IBT): Score of 35 (with a writing score of 20); Cambridge english examinations: FCE or FCE for schools with a score of 154.
-No less than 154 in each skill OET at Grade C in all subtests; Pearson test of english (ACADEMIC): PToE (Academic) score of 36; City & guilds IESOL: B1 Communicator with a score of 43; Language Certificate: B1 Communicator IESOL (LRWS) with PASS.
+IELTS test: General or Academic score of 5.5 with no band score lower than 5; TOEFL paper based test (PBT): Score of 500 (with an essay score of 4 TWE); TOEFL internet based test (IBT): Score of 35 (with a writing score of 14); Cambridge english examinations: B2 First or B2 First for Schools with a score of 154.
+No less than 154 in each skill; Pearson test of english (ACADEMIC): PToE (Academic) score of 36; Language Certificate: B1 Achiever IESOL (LRWS) with PASS and no less than Pass in each skill.

 The listings provided on the StudyinNewZealand.govt.nz ("SINZ") website are for information and promotional purposes only.
 ENZ does not endorse any of the education providers listed, and the information, content and material provided in the listings is the sole responsibility of each education provider.
 This search is powered by Hotcourses.